-Native Languages of the Americas: Meskwaki (Fox) Legends and Traditional Stories
+Native Languages of the Americas: Meskwaki (Fox) Legends, Myths, and Stories

 This is our collection of links to Fox Indian folktales and traditional stories that can be read online.

 We have indexed our Native American folklore section

 by tribe to make them easier to locate; however, variants on the same

 legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to

 each other.
 In particular, though these legends come from the Fox tribe, the traditional stories of